My fondest memories of playing sport as a child revolve around the social side of being involved in teams.

 Sport New Zealand's strategic plan focuses on recognising that physical activity does not have to be overly competitive and sporting organisations need to provide for both those who enjoy competition and those who just want to have fun.

-resulting in the long-standing Roller Mills under-13 tournament coming to an end.
+Last week, the Northern Region Rugby Council (NRRC) announced it will no longer provide inter-provincial representative rugby below the under-16 age group, resulting in the long-standing Roller Mills under-13 tournament coming to an end.

 It was a decision that caused plenty of debate - keyboard warriors were frothing at the mouth, chastising the rugby council for what they saw as political correctness gone mad.

 Unfortunately, the vocal minority are often the ones less likely to read more than the headline.
 The NRRC explained that, while the Roller Mills tournament had a glorious history and gave the best under-13 rugby players something to aim for, that was a small percentage of the overall junior rugby population.
 Their focus is on providing enjoyment for all.

 While my own enjoyment as a child stemmed from the enjoyment I got out of participating alongside friends and family, I have plenty of friends who would argue the opposite.
 Their greatest memories of junior sport would be when they were competing at the highest level.